lovell/sharp/docs/src/content/docs/api-output.md

 Animated output will also contain `pageHeight` and `pages`.
 May also contain `textAutofitDpi` (dpi the font was rendered at) if image was created from text.

+The underlying `ArrayBuffer` may be marked as non-transferable by some JavaScript runtimes.
+Use [toUint8Array](#touint8array) for a guaranteed transferable `ArrayBuffer`.

 A `Promise` is returned when `callback` is not provided.